 This year he asked to take competition classes and travel with the team.
 I was very nervous about him joining; but it has turned out to be the best thing for him.
 All of the students are focused and so supportive with him.
 I am very happy that he continues to improve but most important he really likes it.
 I cannot thank Sensei Jaime and the Dojo enough.

 Thank you for allowing me to officiate at the FMA dojo tournament.
 In my twenty plus years of attending several martial arts schools this was my first experience as a competition referee.
 I found the day to be both enlightening and fun.
 You may not be aware but over the years I have spent quite a bit of time mentoring youths.
 It has been a natural offshoot of raising my own boys but equally as natural it has involved investing many, many hours in other peoples’ kids in a myriad of programs.
 I have long been aware of the physical and mental benefits of martial arts.
-During my years of attending FMA I have developed a deep appreciation of the quality of the program that you and Elisa offer.
+During my years of attending FMA I have developed a deep appreciation of the quality of the program that you offer.
 Today I learned some new aspects of the program.
 I arrived in the middle of the little dragons’ tournament and the first thing I noticed were the senior youth students performing officiating and record keeping roles for the younger kids.
 Later in the day when the teams were assigned for the older kids’ competition the senior youth students were tasked with organizing and naming their teams as well as competing in their own bouts.
 I find this all very impressive.
 They handled the tasks with confidence and aplomb.
 These were true leadership experiences and all too few youth programs offer such valuable experiences.
 When youths are allowed and encouraged to take on leadership roles the programming takes on additional degrees of difficulty to execute and require much more patience from the adult staff yet the benefits to the participants are priceless.
 Well done!